Psychological resilience: Developing and sustaining resilience

 Among older adults, Kamalpour et al. found that the important factors are external connections, grit, independence, self-care, self-acceptance, altruism, hardship experience, health status, and positive perspective on life.

 Another study examined thirteen high-achieving professionals who seek challenging situations that require resilience, all of whom had experienced challenges in the workplace and negative life events over the course of their careers but who had also been recognized for their great achievements in their respective fields.
 Participants were interviewed about everyday life in the workplace as well as their experiences with resilience and thriving.
 The study found six main predictors of resilience: positive and proactive personality, experience and learning, sense of control, flexibility and adaptability, balance and perspective, and perceived social support.
 High achievers were also found to engage in many activities unrelated to their work such as engaging in hobbies, exercising, and organizing meetups with friends and loved ones.

+Contact with nature has been observed to boost health and well-being at the societal/infrastructural level (i.e. through individuals having contact with nature and nature-based solutions) and the individual/group level (including nature therapy).
+One way that nature therapies improve health is through fostering resilience to manage various kinds of stressors.
+A concept known as nature-based biopsychosocial resilience theory (NBRT) has been developed which provides a framework to explain the role that nature plays in building and maintaining resilience-related adaptive resources.

 The American Psychological Association, in its popular psychology-oriented Psychology topics publication, suggests the following tactics people can use to build resilience: